 VTCBC Speaking Opportunities

-THE VTCBC speaker proposal form is now OPEN!
+THE VTCBC speaker proposal form is now CLOSED, you can see the full schedule here.

 The Vermont Brewers Association will be hosting the third annual Vermont Craft Brewers Conference November 17-18, 2025 at the DoubleTree by Hilton in South Burlington, Vermont.
 We are looking forward to a robust educational conference and appreciate your interest in speaking!